hackerb9/tokenize/README.md

-The `tokenize` script always uses the m100-sanity program to clean up the source code, but one can run m100-tokenize directly to purposefully create abnormal, but valid, `.BA` files.
+The `tokenize` script always uses the m100-sanity program to clean up the source code, but one can run m100-tokenize directly to purposefully create abnormal, yet valid, `.BA` files.
 These programs cannot be created on genuine hardware, but **will** run.

 Here is an extreme example.